 Ok, another perk I absolutely love and wish everyone offered!
 Marriott doesn’t require you to have all your points in order to make a reservation.
 Waiting on points to be deposited into your account is kind of annoying, especially if you are worried about rooms selling out.
 With this perk, you can go ahead and make your reservation whenever you want, even if you don’t have the points!
 Just make sure you have earned all the points at least two weeks before your stay or else they may cancel your booking.
 Also, making a points advance just holds a room, it doesn’t lock in the price.
 To lock in the price you will need the points.

-Each of the Marriott Bonvoy Credit Cards comes with a free night on your cardmember anniversary with the exception of the no-fee Marriott Bonvoy Bold Card.
+Most of the Marriott Bonvoy Credit Cards come with a free night on your cardmember anniversary.
 Usually, you can get a hotel that costs much more than your annual fee!
-Even the Bonvoy Brilliant with its annual fee of $450 can be justified when you are able to use the free night (up to 50,000 points) at a luxury property where nights can go well over $450 a night!
-The free nights on the other two cards are for properties up to 35,000 points a night.
+Even the Bonvoy Brilliant with its annual fee of $650 can be justified when you are able to use the free night (up to 85,000 points) at a luxury property where nights can go well over $1,000 a night!

 There are 6,700 Marriott hotels across 130 countries.
 Their global footprint is huge!!
 Because of this, you should have no problem finding a way to use your points.